ISA Arborist–Approved Tree Pruning in Oahu: Professional Techniques That Protect Your Trees

 In temperate climates, tree pruning can be forgiving.
 But in Oahu, it’s not.
 The combination of high humidity, strong UV exposure, and frequent rainstorms accelerates tree growth, but it also speeds up decay if a tree is pruned incorrectly.

 Each cut on a living tree creates a wound.
 If that wound is jagged, oversized, or made at the wrong angle, it opens the door to fungal infections and insects.
-This is the reason why ISA arborist–approved pruning focuses on targeted cuts that follow the tree’s natural collar, a technique proven to promote faster healing and stronger regrowth.
+This is the reason why ISA arborist–approved tree trimming services in Honolulu focuses on targeted cuts that follow the tree’s natural collar, a technique proven to promote faster healing and stronger regrowth.

 Another reason Oahu trees need careful management is storm preparation.
 Overweighted limbs or imbalanced crowns become hazards in high winds.
 Arborist-approved crown reduction techniques make a tree look uniform while distributing structural load evenly, reducing the chance of branch failure during tropical storms or hurricanes.